townxelliot/ZfcTwig/README.md

 ## Gotchas

 ZF does not support multiple renderers with view helpers very well.
-As a workaround, ZfcTwig registers its own `HelperPluginManager` that extends the default `Zend\View\HelperPluginManager` and adds the default as a peering manager.
+As a workaround, ZfcTwig registers its own `HelperPluginManager` that extends the default `Laminas\View\HelperPluginManager` and adds the default as a peering manager.
 This let's ZfcTwig register its own renderer with view helpers that require it and fallback to the default manager for view helpers that do not require one.